 CLOs and CLO Closed-End Funds

-Using Eagle Point Credit as an example, the largest holdings of this CLO fund are CIFC Funding 2015-II, Ltd. 15.16%, and Barings Income Nt Ltd 2018-I FRN.
-Unlike a traditional fixed income product such a bond fund, which owns the debt of a municipality or corporation, a CLO fund owns collateralized loan obligations.
+Using Eagle Point Credit as a prime example, the most extensive holdings of this CLO fund are CIFC Funding 2015-II, Ltd. 15.16%, and Barings Income Nt Ltd 2018-I FRN.
+Unlike a traditional fixed income product such as a bond fund, which owns the debt of a municipality or corporation.
+A CLO fund owns collateralized loan obligations.
 More specifically, it holds the securities issued by a CLO.

 CIFC Funding 2015-II, Ltd. is not a company in a traditional sense.
-It is manufactured to hold non-investment grade, or "junk" (typically B to BBB rated), 1st lien senior loans that are secured.
-To a lesser extent CLOs also invest in other investments such as 2nd lien loans and debt that is unsecured.
-In other words, the CLO purchases a variety of bank loans that separately are risky, but bundled are theoretically safer, depending on the specific tranche.
+It is manufactured to hold non-investment grade, or "junk" (typically B to BBB rated), 1st lien senior loans secured.
+To a lesser extent.
+CLOs also invest in other investments such as 2nd lien loans and unsecured debt.
+In other words, the CLO purchases a variety of separately risky bank loans, but when bundled are theoretically safer, depending on the tranche.

-Using a municipal bond issuance as an example, funding for toll road construction can be raised via a bond offering.
-That bond offering will issue various tranches of debt.
-When an investor purchases that toll road bond, it could be from a lesser risk tranche or a subordinated tranche which carries high risk but also attendant returns.
+Using municipal bond issuance as an example, bond offerings can raise funding for toll road construction.
+That bond offering issues various tranches of debt.
+When an investor purchases that toll road bond, it could be from a lesser risk tranche or a subordinated tranche that carries high risk but also attendant returns.
 The same thing occurs with the CLO.

 CIFC Funding 2015-II, Ltd. raised proceeds from its issuance of both secured (debt tranche) and unsecured securities (equity tranche) to raise capital.
-After the requisite capital is raised, the CLO would go out and purchase a portfolio of loans that are from banks to business.
-Again, these loans are generally riskier types of loans.
+After the requisite capital is raised, the CLO would purchase a portfolio of loans from banks to businesses.
+Furthermore, these loans are generally riskier types of loans.

 Institutional investors generally purchase CLOs.
-The average, everyday investor should not own individual CLOs.
-They are too risky.
-If such an investor owns CLO funds, such an investment should only be for a fraction of his or her portfolio.
+The average everyday investor should not own individual CLOs as they are too risky.
+If an investor owns CLO funds, such an investment should only be for a fraction of their portfolio.
 In short, even CLO funds are too risky to comprise a large portion of anyone's portfolio.

-If you are a retail investor who invested in any CLO or concentrated in a CLO fund please contact us.
-If you were an administrator at a municipality, school district, pension fund, credit union, or community bank, or were "ratings constrained" in any way please see below.CLO Downgrades
+If you’re a retail investor who invested in any CLO or concentrated CLO fund please contact us.
+If you were an administrator at a municipality, school district, pension fund, credit union, or community bank, or were "ratings constrained" in any way, please see below.CLO Downgrades

 There has been a barrage of loan downgrades that will, in turn, prompt rating agencies to downgrade the debt and equity issued by the CLOs.

-Moody's has downgraded about $22 billion worth of CLOs which is about 1/5 of the CLOs that are rated by them.
+Moody's has downgraded about $22 billion worth of CLOs, which is about 1/5 of the CLOs rated by them.
 These CLOs are on a list earmarked for potential further downgrades.
 Losses on CLOs have increased dramatically.
-It is believed that about 40% of those CLOs had an investment-grade rating or non-junk rating.
+About 40% of those CLOs believed to have an investment-grade or non-junk rating.
 That is changing as many of these CLOs are now or will shortly become non-investment grade.

-The first is a run on the market which depresses prices further.
-Second is these entities will have to take principal losses that were not supposed to occur in the first place.
-That is a huge deal for a local administer at a municipality or a trustee on a board that was assured they were investing something safe.
+The first is a run on the market, which depresses prices further.
+Second, these entities will have to take principal losses that were not supposed to occur in the first place.
+That is a massive deal for a local administrator at a municipality or a trustee on a board that was assured they were investing something safe.

-If your entity is in such a situation please contact Shepherd Smith Edwards & Kantas.
+If your entity is in such a situation, please contact us on (866) 901-3874 for a free consultation by Shepherd Smith Edwards & Kantas experts.
 We have represented school districts, municipalities, credit unions, and retirement plans in the last financial crisis.
-The consultation is free and we will put on a presentation to your board, if applicable, of what we uncovered and highlight all options available.Examples of CLO Funds:
+The consultation is free, and we will put on a presentation to your board, if applicable, of what we uncovered and highlight all options available.Examples of CLO Funds: